htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

-    The following example Node C's priority of 1 will result in Node C being submitted and most likely running before Node B. If no priority was set then Node B would be run first due to it be defined earlier in the DAG input file.
+    The following example Node C's priority of 1 will result in Node C being submitted and most likely running before Node B. If no priority was set then Node B would be run first due to it being defined earlier in the DAG description file.

     .. code-block:: condor-dagman
+        :caption: Example Diamond DAG description setting node priority

         # File name: diamond.dag